fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 Notice that in the font on top the flourish is more present in the capital letter and the second one the flourish is more in the lowercase.

+### Serif - To be or not to be
+This is an early choice to make in type design.
+This affects how the end conditions (Terminals) are treated.
+Serifs are so distinct that type is easily classified as serifs vs sans-serfis (without serifs).
 ### Decoration

 <img src="images/4decoration.png" alt="">